alexkarargyris/Color-Space-Transformation-Network/README.md

 It uses Lasagne.
 Please follow instructions here: http://lasagne.readthedocs.org/en/latest/user/installation.html

 - `Color_Transformation_Network.ipynb` contains a demonstration of the color network coupled with a CNN network using CIFAR-10 dataset
-- `Without_Color_Transformation_Network.ipynb` constains a demonstration of the same baseline CNN network using CIFAR-10 dataset
+- `Without_Color_Transformation_Network.ipynb` contains a demonstration of the same baseline CNN network using CIFAR-10 dataset
 - `colortransformationlayer.py` contains the code for the color space transformation layer.
 It basically multiplies the input colors R,G,B with the 3x3 output of a dense layer (i.e. fully-connected layer)